Action of 22 October 1793: Background

 The new French Republic had declared war on the Kingdom of Great Britain on 1 February 1793, following years of rising tension.
 The British immediately laid preparations for the deployment of a large fleet to the Mediterranean Sea, in order to enact a blockade on the French Mediterranean Fleet based at Toulon.
 The British Mediterranean fleet was dispatched in a series of divisions during the spring, led by Vice-Admiral Lord Hood, and numbered 21 ships of the line and associated frigates.
 Among this force was the 64-gun small ship of the line HMS Agamemnon, under the command of Captain Horatio Nelson.
 Hood's fleet entered the Mediterranean at the end of June 1793, and on arriving off Toulon found the French naval base in open revolt against the Jacobin National Convention.
 Hood negotiated the surrender of the port and the French fleet, landing substantial troops and stores to defend it from French Republican counterattack.

 Hood was aware of the vulnerability of his position and sought a nearby safe harbour, settling on the island of Corsica.
 Corsica had been invaded and annexed by the French in 1768 and its inhabitants were still rebellious; shortly before Hood's arrival an attempt by the French to arrest the island's leader Pasquale Paoli had led to an uprising which had driven the French garrison into a three fortified towns on the northern coast.
 Hood sent a squadron under Commodore Robert Linzee to attempt to negotiate the surrender of these strategically important positions, with orders that if these overtures failed, Linzee was to attack the port of San Fiorenzo.
 The attack failed, and Linzee withdrew to Cagliari on the allied island of Sardinia.
 In early October, Agamemnon was sent to join Linzee for an operation against a French convoy anchored in the neutral port of Tunis; Nelson's crew was substantially under-strength at 345 sailors.

 A number of French ships had been absent from Toulon when the uprising occurred and remained active at sea while Hood's forces occupied the city.
-One such squadron was under the command of Commodore Jean-Baptiste Perrée, comprising 40-gun frigates Melpomène, under Lieutenant Gay, and Minerve, under Zacharie Allemand, the 36-gun frigate Fortunée, under Désiré Maistral, the 28-gun frigate Mignonne (Note: Troude does not list Mignonne in the division.) and the 18-gun brig Flèche, under Joseph Allemand.
+For example, one such squadron was under the command of Commodore Jean-Baptiste Perrée, comprising 40-gun frigates Melpomène, under Lieutenant Gay, and Minerve, under Zacharie Allemand, the 36-gun frigate Fortunée, under Désiré Maistral, the 28-gun frigate Mignonne (Note: Troude does not list Mignonne in the division.) and the 18-gun brig Flèche, under Joseph Allemand.
 (Note: James says the 14-gun brig-sloop Hazard.)
 In October these ships had sailed to Tunis with a larger squadron before detaching on a mission to land reinforcements for the garrison on Corsica.